#

 “Comment?
 Xavier is still alive?
 C’est impossible” I told him.
 “Non, non, Francois.
 He disappeared on a secret mission, like Saint-Exupery.
 Or he was killed in a fight over someone’s honor.
 We have discussed this and it is settled.”

-Listen to Mike and the supergroup "Bad Penny" at www.badpennyband.com/ Below is a link to “Lose Myself (feat.
-Former Journey lead singer Steve Augeri) and one of Mike's solo tracks, "The Old Religion."
+Listen to Mike and the supergroup "Bad Penny" at www.badpennyband.com/ Below are links to videos to "Army of One" (ft.
+Dee Snider) “Lose Myself (ft.
+Former Journey lead singer Steve Augeri) and “Push Comes to Shove (ft.
+Rob Halford and Militia Vox).

 “The World Turned Upside Down" (2019) .
 Sculpture/electrical.

 "MLK" (2019).
 Vector paint and LEGO bricks.